 Permissions allow you to give people access to your calendar.
 Depending on your Outlook client version, you may see different settings.

-To assign permissions to your calendar, see Sharing Your Office 365 Calendar for more information.
+To assign permissions to your calendar, see Sharing Your Microsoft 365 Calendar for more information.

-Delegate Can editor your calendar, view full details, and send and respond to meeting requests on your behalf
+Can edit your calendar, view full details, and send and respond to meeting requests on your behalf

 Owner Create, read, modify, and delete all items, and create subfolders.
 Can change the permission levels that other people have for the folder.